Dane County Regional Airport: History

 The airport was renamed Truax Field and activated as a U.S. Army Air Corps airfield in June 1942 during World War II.
+It was named for Madison native, Lt.
+Thomas "Bud" Truax, who died while training at the base in November 1941.
+The base's activation brought an influx of service members and their families to Dane County, and their pocketbooks helped to boon the community's wartime economy.

-During the war, it was used by the Army Air Corps Eastern Technical Training Center, a major school operating at Truax AAF for training radio operators and mechanics, and the airport later expanded to training in radar operations, control tower operations, and other communications fields for the Army Airways Communication Service.
+During World War II, the field was used by the Army Air Corps Eastern Technical Training Center, a major school operating at Truax AAF for training radio operators and mechanics.
+The airport later expanded to training in radar operations, control tower operations, and other communications fields for the Army Airways Communication Service.
 A unit established in 1943 trained radio operators and mechanics on B-29 Superfortress communications equipment.
 The host unit on the airfield was the 334th (later 3508th) Army Air Corps Base Unit.
 On September 17, 1945, the airfield's mission was changed to that of a separation center and it was closed as an active AAF airfield on November 30, 1945.

 Conveyed to local civil authorities, the Madison Municipal Airport became the home to the 1st Battalion 147th Aviation Regiment.
 The 1-147th operates the UH-60M Blackhawk Helicopter and has deployed in support of Operation Enduring Freedom.
 The airport is also home to the Wisconsin Air National Guard and its present-day 115th Fighter Wing (115 FW), an Air National Guard fighter wing operationally gained by the Air Combat Command (ACC).
 Today, the Air National Guard's Lockheed Martin F-35 Lightning II operates at the base.
 The 115th Fighter Wing is one of the 14 operational air defense units responsible for air defense of the eastern continental United States.